MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTechniques.rst

 * :ref:`vm_dump_debugger`

-* Check which function is located at the address inside the PC register
+* Check which function is located at the address inside the PC register.

-  * it can be done either in Debug mode or by searching inside the generated .map file.
+  * It can be done either in Debug mode or by searching inside the generated .map file.

 Memory Dump Analysis
 ~~~~~~~~~~~~~~~~~~~~

-* Run the Heap Dumper to check the application heap has not been corrupted
+* Run the Heap Dumper to check the application heap has not been corrupted.
-* Make sure the native stack is not full (usually there shall have the remaining initialization patterns in memory on top of the stack such as ``0xDEADBEEF``)
+* Make sure the native stack is not full (usually, there shall have the remaining initialization patterns in memory on top of the stack, such as ``0xDEADBEEF``)

 Trigger a VM Dump
 ~~~~~~~~~~~~~~~~~